SAFE Notes: Everything You Need to Know

 KISSes are still not perfect.
 For some reason, despite similarities and attempted developments, KISSes have not become more popular than SAFEs or convertibles.
 SAFE notes were created to simplify the convertible note, and thereby improve it.
 The KISS attempted to strike a balance between the two.
 However, it ended up being so similar to the convertible that it suffered from the same problems.

 Given their complexity (compared to SAFE notes), KISSes require more discussion and negotiation, more legal fees, and more time.
-The usual debt formulations of interest and conversion are not unique, and they don't always take into account the hopes of startup companies.
+The usual debt formulations of interest and conversion aren't unique, and they don't always take into account the hopes of startup companies.
 Those people must spend a great deal of time with the administrative components that the SAFE note sought to avoid.
 It all seems like a terrible waste of time and money.

 The KISS may not be a winner, and it may not even be better than the SAFE or convertible note, but at least it's another option.
 Seed money is necessary for startups to flourish.
 SAFEs, KISSes, convertible notes, and even basic seed money financing are all helpful.
 The search for the best arrangement for investors and founders alike will go on.